This year, I spent 10 days diving the best sites in Roatan, and it's easily one of my top three Caribbean scuba diving destinations.

 On my dive we went through three separate swim-throughs, then the guide took us back through them from different angles and depths.

-The Odyssey Shipwreck
+Best Wreck Dive: The Odyssey

 The Odyssey is the largest shipwreck in the Caribbean and one of the best advanced dives in the region.

-At 300 feet long, 50 feet wide, and 85 feet tall, the Odyssey sits 110 feet deep, making it one of the largest wreck dives in the Caribbean.
+At 300 feet (91 m) long, 50 feet (15 m) wide, and 85 feet (26 m) tall, the Odyssey sits 110 feet (34 m) deep, making it one of the largest wreck dives in the Caribbean.

 I was close to my NDLs before I got to see everything I wanted.
 I had my Garmin Descent MK3i conservatism set to high, which I changed for future dives to medium.